bjames/neverthenetwork/pages/linux_cli.md

 ## Vim

 `vim` is commonly the default CLI text editor on linux distributions.
-This means that you need to know how to edit a file using vim.
-Even if you only know the basics, `vim` can be a joy to use.
+This means that you need to know how to edit files using vim.
+But don't fret, even if you only know the basics, `vim` can be a joy to use.
 I've never bothered to learn any of `vim`'s advanced features and tend to use VSCode for development and making large edits, but I still really enjoy using `vim` and it's keyboard centric interface for edits from the terminal.

 `vim` has a several modes, but here I'm going to cover the *basics* of __normal__ and __insert__.
 For more information I recommend `man vim` or `vimtutor`, which launches a fantastic interactive guide to `vim`.